ZamanLantra/git_docs_test/doc/developer_guide.rst

 We have selected two loops in FemPIC to demonstrate single indirections.

 First, we use ``compute_electric_field`` calculation to showcase the mesh set to mesh set mapping indirections.
-Here we iterate over cells set, access node potentials through indirect accesses using c2n_map.
+Here we iterate over cells set, access node potentials through indirect accesses using ``c2n_map``.
-Note that one cell in FemPIC is linked with 4 surrounding nodes and n_potential has a dimension of one.
+Note that one cell in FemPIC is linked with 4 surrounding nodes and ``n_potential`` has a dimension of one.

 .. code-block:: c++